Why ‘Who Else But Us’ Is Worth Your Time

 Protectorate Armorial ID #1: The Starting Point

-Location: First floor, next to the locked chest
+Location: Basement level, next to the locked chest

 What you’ll find on this body:

 The Entrance Key is critical.
-Don’t overlook it.
-This key unlocks a previously-sealed door near where you entered the facility, opening up access to the rest of the installation.
-Without it, you can’t proceed to find the remaining IDs.
+This key unlocks a sealed door upstairs that opens access to the rest of the installation.
+Without it, you’d need Lockpick 3 and a Mag-Pick to proceed—the key saves you both.

 Once you have the key: